A mountain of emotions

 Coming back in winter

 The cyclo's alter ego at Alpe d'Huez is skiing.
 When the snow makes it impossible to get out the bike, it's the "planks" that take over!
 Alpine, Nordic, telemark or snowboard, winter is the season for sliding.
-And the sunny island is as famous for its curves as it is for its unique ski runs: the Sarenne for its length or the Tunnel for its commitment.
+And the sunny island is as famous for its twists and turns as it is for its unique ski runs: the Sarenne for its length or the Tunnel for its commitment.
 From the Pic Blanc at 3330 m, the vast slopes of the Grandes Rousses massif are home to a network of ski runs.

 Other events